Chapter 3

 self.state.update(|s| s.ir_file_path = new_path);

-If your plugin is parameter-only (no custom editor, no extra state), skip StateBinding — the built-in GUI polls parameters every frame for free.
+If your plugin is parameter-only (built-in editor, no extra state), skip StateBinding — the built-in GUI polls parameters every frame for free.

 #What's next